 It’s been a bit since I’ve written about how awful insurance companies’ first settlement offers are in serious injury cases.
 But I’m sure I’ve given a client the speech in the last 24 hours.
 I do it all the time.

 But there is another reason the first settlement offer is wildly out of line with the true value of the case: most insurance adjusters are lazy (as are most plaintiffs’ lawyers, by the way).
 To get to the real value of a case, you have to peel that onion again and again.
 So they take just a cursory look at the case, knowing that even if the settlement offer is rejected, they have multiple more bites of the apple down the road.
 So think about it, what would you do if you were an adjuster in that environment?
-Dig real deep and risk that someone auditing your cases is going to say you overpaid for it?
+Dig really deep and risk that someone auditing your cases will say you overpaid for it?
 Or just kick the can down the road a little while?
 With GEICO and a lot of other insurance companies, you are not even kicking that can to yourself, another adjuster will get the file after suit has been filed.

 I like to brag on this blog and our website about the times Allstate and State Farm – particularly State Farm because it happens a lot – get it wrong and we hit in excess of their insured’s policy limits.
 There is an implicit, “they are so dumb, we are so smart” aroma to the whole thing, I’ll admit.
 “We got 35 times the settlement offer,” I like to brag.
 And I’m not going to stop, either.
 But that does not mean in the big global picture it is not a smart strategy.

 I tell my Insurance Law students about the battle between Professor Williston and Professor Corbin in contracts.
-Williston’s world view is that you follow the letter of the contract and don’t worry what the parties actually meant.
+Williston’s worldview is that you follow the letter of the contract and don’t worry what the parties actually meant.
 I’m oversimplifying all of this but stay with me.
 Corbin wants to dig deep into the parties’ intent in each individual case.
 But here’s the thing: both want to honor the intent of the parties.
 Williston just thinks that sticking to the letter will, in the long run, produce the best results even if it creates some bad results in some specific cases.

 State Farm, I think, views bad verdicts the same way.
 I don’t think State Farm takes into account the quality of the plaintiffs’ lawyer or the intangibles of the plaintiff as much as it should in individual cases.
 But I don’t think they care and I think they view these miscalculations as a cost of doing business because, in the big picture, they make more money low balling plaintiffs and letting the computer evaluate the case.
 There are 3.2 billion reasons to believe they might be right.
 So good for them, but also good for accident lawyers and their clients who are smart enough exploit the weakness in their evaluations and settle the cases that should be settled and take to trial the cases that should be tried.